Recent Advances in Multi-modal 3D Intelligence: A Comprehensive Survey and Evaluation: Performance Evaluation

+\item Attention mechanism provides more stable cross-modal interaction in complex scenes.
+Compared with camera-LiDAR projection fusion, Transformer 3D detection architectures generally achieve stronger mAP and NDS on nuScenes \cite{caesar2020nuscenes}.
+In nuScenes, 3D scenes contain more object categories and larger scale variations.
+These results indicate that adaptive fusion is essential for cross-modal 3D detection, because it can dynamically emphasize informative visual or geometric cues while suppressing noisy or less relevant features.
+In addition, Transformer architectures also enhance long-range dependency modeling across modalities.

+\item Temporal modeling further improves 3D detection and is a crucial direction for future research.
+Historical information on the location and orientation of moving objects can improve estimation of their current motion.
+In addition, temporal cues from adjacent frames can facilitate detection of distant or occluded objects by providing complementary information.
+However, directly aggregating 4D spatiotemporal data, as in LIFT \cite{zeng2022lift}, often yields suboptimal performance, primarily because dense 4D representations contain substantial redundancy, complicating alignment of objects across sensors and timestamps.
+Therefore, modeling the spatial and temporal domains separately, as in BEVFusion4D \cite{cai2023bevfusion4d}, represents a promising research direction. \end{itemize}

-~\cref{outdoor_segmentation} summarize the 3D semantic segmentation results achieved by current approaches.
-The results of unsupervised domain adaptation are omitted because of inconsistent experimental settings.
-The main observations are presented as follows: \begin{itemize} \item For interactive fusion-based segmentation approaches, addressing the limited intersection on the FOV between sensors is important to improve the overall performance.
-This is because only 3D points falling into the intersected FOV are geometrically associated with 2D pixels, while only considering the intersected multi-modal data may discard a lot of useful information in those unmatched point-pixel pairs.
-Overcoming the inapplicable and overlooked LiDAR-camera fusion outside the sensor FOV intersection, like MSeg3D, can bring huge performance improvements.
-Inspired by MSeg3D, we believe that cross-modal feature completion and semantic-based feature fusion are promising directions to solve the above problem. \item Knowledge distillation-based segmentation approaches can achieve comparable performance to interactive fusion-based methods.
-Notably, interactive fusion-based methods conduct both training and inference using LiDAR and camera pairs, while knowledge distillation-based approaches are trained on the LiDAR and camera data but only require LiDAR modality during inference.
-Being free from camera modality during inference can bring two advantages.
-On the one hand, fewer computational resources are consumed because only point cloud data is required to process, reducing the burden on real-time applications.
-On the other hand, the limited intersection on the FOV between sensors can be solved to a certain extent via cross-modal knowledge distillation. \end{itemize}
+Table~\ref{tab:semantic_segmentation} compares 3D semantic segmentation approaches across outdoor autonomous-driving benchmarks, including SemanticKITTI \cite{behley2019semantickitti}, nuScenes \cite{caesar2020nuscenes}, and Waymo \cite{sun2020scalability}, and indoor RGB-D benchmarks, ScanNet \cite{dai2017scannet}.
+The main observations are presented as follows: \begin{itemize} \item For interactive fusion approaches, addressing the limited intersection on the FOV between sensors is important to improve the overall performance.
+This is because only 3D points falling into the intersected FOV are geometrically associated with 2D pixels, while only considering the intersected cross-modal data may discard a lot of useful information in those unmatched point-pixel pairs.
+Overcoming the inapplicable and overlooked LiDAR-camera fusion outside the sensor FOV intersection, like MSeg3D \cite{li2023mseg3d}, can bring huge performance improvements.
+Inspired by this observation, cross-modal feature completion and semantics-aware feature fusion emerge as promising directions for addressing incomplete sensor overlap.